-Earn Your High School Diploma from an Accredited Online Academy
+Earn Your High School Diploma from an Internationally Accredited Online Academy

 At AOA, we stand above the crowd because we’re accredited internationally by the Association of Christian Schools International (ACSI) and regionally by the North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI), accrediting divisions of Cognia, which serves over 36,000 schools across the United States and more than 80 other nations.